 20. They Are The Best Hunters

-Owners of Maine Coons who are allowed out to play have ‘little presents’ lavished upon them on a regular basis.
+Those owned by outdoor-going Maine Coons may have ‘little presents’ lavished upon them on a regular basis.
 And they know they must act grateful as this is their cats way of saying, “Thank you for looking after me and feeding me.”
-Maine Coons possibly believe that when their owners leave the house they are hunting for food and so every now and then they reciprocate by bringing home the evening meal.
+Maine Coons possibly believe that when their humans leave the house they are hunting for food and so every now and then they reciprocate by bringing home the evening meal.

 21. They Have Mega Personalities

 Each Maine Coon is unique and has its own personality.
-Owners know they inherit their temperament from their parents but their personalities develop according to how they are raised.
+Maine Coons can inherit their temperament from their parents but their personalities develop according to how they are raised.
 So if you take time to bond with a Maine Coon, play with it on a daily basis, make sure it doesn’t get lonely and that it has plenty to keep it occupied, you will find you have a wonderfully friendly, loyal and entertaining cat.

 22. They Have Fluffy Paws Concealing Sharp Claws